 Managing inventory is one of the most operationally critical functions in any product-based business.
 Get it wrong and you're either sitting on dead stock burning cash or losing sales to stockouts.
-Floware's customisable stock control module ships with a complete stock control foundation designed to give you visibility and accuracy from day one — and a clear path to extend it as your operation grows.
+Floware ships with a complete stock control foundation designed to give you visibility and accuracy from day one — and a clear path to extend it as your operation grows.

 Every stock item is tracked per product, per variant, per warehouse.
 If you sell a blue t-shirt in size medium and hold it across three locations, you get three distinct stock records — each with its own quantities and reorder settings.
 This granularity matters the moment you operate from more than one site.